 In July 2011, the first lawsuit was filed by Retired NFL Football Players against the NFL Parties related to the NFL Parties' alleged actions (and inactions) with regard to alleged concussion-related injuries.
-Since then, more than 5,000 former players have filed substantially similar lawsuits.
+Since then, more than 4,500 former players have filed substantially similar lawsuits.
 This Class Action Settlement represents the proposed resolution of these and thousands of other Retired NFL Football Players' claims.

-The Class Action Settlement now before the Court for preliminary approval provides that the NFL Parties will make all payments over a period of years to create a:
+The Class Action Settlement now before the Court for preliminary approval provides that the NFL Parties will make payments totaling \$760 million over a period of years to create a:

-- Baseline Assessment Program ("BAP") Fund that will offer eligible Retired NFL Football Players one baseline neuropsychological and neurological examination to determine the existence and extent of any cognitive deficits, and in the event retired players are found to suffer from moderate cognitive impairment ("Level 1 Neurocognitive Impairment") (as defined in Exhibit 1 to the Settlement Agreement), certain supplemental benefits in the form of specified medical treatment and/or evaluation, including, as needed, counseling and pharmaceutical coverage (up to \$75 million will be used to fund the BAP, inclusive of the costs to administer it); - Monetary Award Fund that will provide cash for 65 years to Retired NFL Football Players, their representatives, and their families for Qualifying

-Diagnoses (as defined in Exhibit 1 to the Settlement Agreement) of Level 1.5 Neurocognitive Impairment (early Dementia), Level 2 Neurocognitive Impairment (moderate Dementia), Amyotrophic Lateral Sclerosis ("ALS"), Alzheimer's Disease, Parkinson's Disease, and/or Death with chronic traumatic encephalopathy ("CTE"), without requiring any proof of causation (while uncapped now, the Settling Parties remain confident in the projected value of this Fund at \$675 million); and
+- Baseline Assessment Program ("BAP") Fund that will offer eligible Retired NFL Football Players baseline neuropsychological and neurological evaluations to determine the existence and extent of any cognitive deficits, and in the event retired players are found to suffer from moderate cognitive impairment ("Level 1 Neurocognitive Impairment") (as defined in Exhibit 1 to the Settlement Agreement), certain supplemental benefits in the form of specified medical treatment and/or evaluation, including, as needed, counseling and pharmaceutical coverage (a maximum of \$75 million will be used to fund the BAP, inclusive of the costs to administer it); - Monetary Award Fund that will provide cash to Retired NFL Football Players, their representatives, and their families for Qualifying Diagnoses (as defined in Exhibit 1 to the Settlement Agreement) of Level 1.5 Neurocognitive Impairment (early Dementia), Level 2 Neurocognitive Impairment (moderate Dementia), Amyotrophic Lateral Sclerosis ("ALS"), Alzheimer's Disease, Parkinson's Disease, and/or Death with chronic traumatic encephalopathy ("CTE"), without requiring any proof of causation (\$675 million will be used to fund the Monetary Award Fund, inclusive of the costs of administering the Settlement, other than the BAP, and half of the compensation of a Special Master); and

-• Education Fund that will fund education programs promoting safety and injury prevention in football players, including youth football players, and the education of Retired NFL Football Players regarding the NFL's medical and disability benefits programs and initiatives (\$10 million will be used exclusively to fund the Education Fund).
+Education Fund that will fund education programs promoting safety and injury prevention in football players, including youth football players, and the education of Retired NFL Football Players regarding the NFL's medical and disability benefits programs and initiatives (\$10 million will be used exclusively to fund the Education Fund).

-Additionally, the NFL Parties will pay the cost of Class Notice and the compensation for a Special Master to oversee aspects of the Settlement.
+Additionally, the NFL Parties will pay the cost of Class Notice (up to \$4 million) and half of the compensation for a Special Master to oversee aspects of the Settlement.

 The Settlement is for the benefit of a proposed nationwide Settlement Class, consisting of three types of claimants, each of which is ascertainable based on objective criteria: (1) Retired NFL Football Players; (2) authorized representatives, ordered by a court or other official of competent jurisdiction, of deceased or legally incapacitated or incompetent Retired NFL Football Players ("Representative Claimants"); and (3) close family members of Retired NFL Football Players or any other persons who properly under applicable state law assert the right to sue by virtue of their relationship with the Retired NFL Football Player ("Derivative Claimants").
-The Settlement Class is composed of two Subclasses: (1) Retired NFL Football Players who were not diagnosed with a Qualifying Diagnosis prior to the date of the Preliminary Approval and Class
+The Settlement Class is composed of two Subclasses: (1) Retired NFL Football Players who were not diagnosed with a Qualifying Diagnosis prior to the date of the Preliminary Approval and Class Certification Order (and their Representative Claimants and Derivative Claimants); and (2) Retired NFL Football Players who were diagnosed with a Qualifying Diagnosis prior to the date of the Preliminary Approval and Class Certification Order (and their Representative Claimants) and Derivative Claimants of deceased Retired NFL

-Certification Order (and their Representative Claimants and Derivative Claimants); and (2) Retired NFL Football Players who were diagnosed with a Qualifying Diagnosis prior to the date of the Preliminary Approval and Class Certification Order (and their Representative Claimants and Derivative Claimants) and the Representative Claimants of deceased Retired NFL Football Players who were diagnosed with a Qualifying Diagnosis prior to death or who died prior to the date of the Preliminary Approval and Class Certification Order and who received a post-mortem diagnosis of CTE.
+Football Players who were diagnosed with a Qualifying Diagnosis prior to death or who died prior to the date of the Preliminary Approval and Class Certification Order and who received a post-mortem diagnosis of CTE.